SupernovaNus/MedEvalPro/README.md

 * `dim_claim_id`: The unique identification number of the claim, which ranges from `1` to `1335576`.
 * `bin`: The BIN identification number of the payer for the claim.
 There are 4 different BINs: `417380`, `417740`, `417614`, and `999001`.
 * `drug`: The drug that was prescribed to the patient and associated with the claim.
 There are 3 types of drugs: `A`, `B`, and `C`.
 * `reject_code`: Some claims in our dataset were directly approved by patients’ insurance companies or payers, while others were rejected due to various reasons.
 If a claim was rejected, it would be associated with a rejection code.
 There are 3 rejection codes in the dataset: `70`, `75`, and `76`.
-If a claim was approved, the reject code is labeld as ``NaN``.
+If a claim was approved, the rejection code is labeld as ``NaN``.
 * `pharmacy_claim_approved`: If the claim was approved by the payer, the value of this feature is assigned as `1`; otherwise, it is `0`.